Civil War Battle Of Fort Henry

 The Fall of Fort Donelson

 The capture of Fort Henry immediately threatened the Confederate position at Fort Donelson, located about twelve miles away on the Cumberland River.
-Confederate reinforcements that had fled Fort Henry now joined the garrison at Fort Donelson, but they faced an impossible situation.
+Which means confederate reinforcements that had fled Fort Henry now joined the garrison at Fort Donelson, but they faced an impossible situation.
 Union forces, emboldened by their victory, moved quickly to surround the newer fortification.

 On February 11, 1862, Grant's forces began their assault on Fort Donelson.
 The battle that followed proved far more costly than the engagement at Fort Henry.
-After two days of fighting, Confederate forces under General Simon Buckner requested terms of surrender.
-Grant's famous response—"No terms except unconditional and immediate surrender"—became one of the most memorable phrases of the Civil War.
+Day to day, after two days of fighting, Confederate forces under General Simon Buckner requested terms of surrender.
+Grant's famous response—"No terms except unconditional and immediate surrender"—became one of the most memorable phrases of the Civil War Small thing, real impact..

 The fall of Fort Donelson on February 16, 1862, resulted in the capture of approximately 12,000 Confederate soldiers, the largest Union victory up to that point in the war.
-More importantly, it opened the Cumberland River to Union navigation, allowing Northern forces to advance toward Nashville And that's really what it comes down to..
+More importantly, it opened the Cumberland River to Union navigation, allowing Northern forces to advance toward Nashville.

 The Strategic Impact on the Civil War